facebookarchive/AsyncDisplayKit/docs/_docs/cell-node.md

 </div>
 </div>

 With this property set to `YES`, the main thread will be blocked until display has completed for the cell.
-This is more similar to UIKit, and in fact makes AsyncDisplayKit scrolling visually indistinguishable from UIKit's, except being faster.
+This is more similar to UIKit, and in fact makes Texture scrolling visually indistinguishable from UIKit's, except being faster.

 <div class = "note">
-Using this option does not eliminate all of the performance advantages of AsyncDisplayKit.
+Using this option does not eliminate all of the performance advantages of Texture.
 Normally, a cell has been preloading and is almost done when it reaches the screen, so the blocking time is very short.
 Even if the <code>rangeTuningParameters</code> are set to 0 this option outperforms UIKit.
 While the main thread is waiting, subnode display executes concurrently.
 </div>

 ### `UITableViewCell` specific propertys